To celebrate World Book Day on April 23rd, we put together some interesting literary translation facts, as well as a few fun mistakes.

 How Voldemort Became Elvis

-Harry Potter was translated into two dead languages: Latin and Greek.
+You can read Harry Potter in two dead languages: Latin and Greek.

 The wizarding adventures posed quite a challenge for translators.
 J. K. Rowling coined a great number of words for the purpose of her book.
 What is more, she frequently resorted to plays on words in various names, which made sense only in English.

-The translation hardships of the wildly popular series can be best illustrated by the scene when Lord Voldemort reveals his identity to the young wizard.
+The translation hardships of the wildly popular series are evident in the scene when Lord Voldemort reveals his identity to the young wizard.
 The sentence I am Lord Voldemort is the anagram of his real name – Tom Marvolo Riddle.

 Let Us Help Translate Your Content